hk047/hack-ML-SEO/text-classification-doc.md

 - **Trains** on most of it (learns patterns).
 - **Tests** on the rest (proves it works on new stuff).

 This avoids **overfitting**—where the model memorizes the training data but flops on new articles.
+Think of **overfitting** like a when you revise for a test by memorising the answers to past paper questions.
+This will cause you a problem if you get a question in your exam that you've not seen before!

 ### Step 1: Split the Data
 ```python